Steve Barlock, GOP candidate for Colorado governor, is tying his bid 100% to Trump

 “The only thing that could ever pull me away from Donald Trump is if he pulls away from the NRA.”

-After a whirlwind few weeks for Donald Trump that included violence at a white supremacist rally in Virginia and the unceremonious exit of his top adviser Steve Bannon, Republican gubernatorial candidate Steve Barlock said he was still 100 percent behind the president.
+After a whirlwind few weeks for Donald Trump that included violence at a white supremacist rally in Charlottesville, Virginia, and the unceremonious exit of top Trump adviser Steve Bannon, Republican gubernatorial candidate Steve Barlock said he was still 100 percent behind the president.

-Barlock’s ties to Trump run deep as the Denver co-chair for his Colorado campaign.
+Barlock was the Denver co-chair for Trump’s Colorado campaign.

 And while he got his start in politics alongside Democrats John Hickenlooper and Michael Bennet, Barlock owes Trump for his conversion to the Republican Party after years of being an unaffiliated voter.
 It was Trump’s anti-immigrant rhetoric and how he was taking on the establishment that attracted him.